What is the State Pension and how does it work?

 5 min read

-Most people are entitled to a State Pension once they reach their state pension age.
+Most people are entitled to a State Pension once they reach their State Pension age.
 Find out what you’re entitled to, when you can start claiming and how to top up your State Pension if you need to.

 How the State Pension works

-You can start claiming your State Pension as soon as you reach your state pension age even if you’re still working.
-The amount you’ll get will depend on your National Insurance record and once you start claiming it will be paid to you for the rest of your life.
+You can start claiming your State Pension as soon as you reach your State Pension age even if you’re still working.
+You can claim your State Pension online, by phone or by post.
+Once you start claiming it will be paid to you every four weeks for the

 Watch our short video which explains how the State Pension works and who can get it.

-For most people, the state pension provides the foundation for their retirement income.
+For most people, the State Pension provides the foundation for their retirement income.
 So, it’s worth understanding how it works and when you might get it.

 In this short video, I’ll explain the basics.

-The state pension is a regular payment you can claim from the government as soon as you reach state pension age.
+The State Pension is a regular payment you can claim from the government as soon as you reach State Pension age.

 The amount you get will depend on what’s called your National Insurance record.
 This is a record of how much National Insurance you’ve paid when you’ve been working, or been credited with, perhaps because you’ve been unable to work.

-To get the full state pension, you’ll need 35 years of National Insurance.
+To get the full State Pension, you’ll need 35 years of National Insurance.

-The amount of state pension you get in the UK increases every year in line with rises in the cost of living or other measures.
+The amount of State Pension you get in the UK increases every year in line with rises in the cost of living or other measures.

-So, this is what the full state pension pays in the current tax year, as a weekly amount and an annual amount.
+So, this is what the full State Pension pays in the current tax year, as a weekly amount and an annual amount.

 GRAPHIC

-Tax year 2023 – 24
+Tax year 2025/26

-£203.85 weekly
+£230.25 weekly

-£10,636 a year
+£12,014.12 a year

 If you’re part of a couple, you’ll each get the full amount, as long as you each have a full National Insurance record of 35 years.
-And you need at least ten years of National Insurance to get any state pension at all.
+And you need at least ten years of National Insurance to get any State Pension at all.

-As well as how much you might get, it’s important to consider when you can claim the state pension.
+As well as how much you might get, it’s important to consider when you can claim the State Pension.
 The age you can get it depends on when you’re born.
-The current state pension age is 66, which means you can get the state pension when you’re 66 years old.
+The current State Pension age is 66, which means you can get the State Pension when you’re 66 years old.

-But the state pension age is due to rise in the future, which means, depending on your age, you may have to wait until you’re 67 - or older - before you’re entitled to claim your state pension.
+But the State Pension age is due to rise in the future, which means, depending on your age, you may have to wait until you’re 67 - or older - before you’re entitled to claim your State Pension.

-Your state pension age
+Your State Pension age

-Your state pension age is the earliest age at which you can start claiming your State Pension.
-For people in their 40s to mid-60s the state pension age is currently between ages 66 and 68 depending on when you were born.
-You can check when your state pension age is likely to be but bear in mind this could change in the future as the state pension age is now being regularly reviewed and linked to life expectancy.
+Your State Pension age is the earliest age at which you can start claiming your State Pension.
+For people in their 40s to mid-60s, the State Pension age is currently between ages 66 and 68 depending on when you were born.

 The new State Pension

-The new State Pension is paid to people who reach state pension age after 5 April 2016 (this means men born on or after 6 April 1951 and women born on or after 6 April 1953).
+The new State Pension is paid to people who reach State Pension age after 5 April 2016 (this means men born on or after 6 April 1951 and women born on or after 6 April 1953).

+To get any new State Pension, you need at least 10 qualifying years' worth of National Insurance or credits.
 To get the full new State Pension, you need 35 years of National Insurance or credits.

 How much State Pension will you get?

-The amount of State Pension you get depends on your National Insurance record.
-Most people under state pension age typically pay National Insurance contributions on any earned income they receive.
 But if you don’t pay National Insurance you may get National Insurance credits which will count towards your National Insurance record.
 For example, you may get National Insurance credits if you’re claiming state benefits because you’re ill or unemployed, or if you’re claiming Child Benefit for a child under 12 years of age.

 You’ll get a proportion of the new State Pension if you have between 10 and 35 qualifying years.
+A qualifying year is when you’ve earned a certain amount by working or receiving certain state benefits.

-If you reached your state pension age before 6 April 2016 (that’s men born before 6 April 1951 and women born before 6 April 1953) different rules apply.
+If you reached your State Pension age before 6 April 2016 (that’s men born before 6 April 1951 and women born before 6 April 1953), different rules apply.
 Here, you’ll get the old basic State Pension.
-You can find out more about what you'll get if you reached your state pension age before 6 April 2016
+You can find out more about what you'll get if you reached your State Pension age before 6 April 2016.

 State Pension rates